I'll be sharing one or two stories a month. Unless I'm feeling lazy.

-It’s exciting, unnerving, mind-blowing, and all the adjectives that end in "ing".
-This is it.
+It’s exciting, unnerving, mind-blowing.
+Here we go.
 My first solo trip.
-That one thing I’ve been wanting to do for a long time but keep giving excuses not to do it.
-I wanted to do it before I turn 30 so this is the perfect opportunity.
+Something I’ve been wanting to do for a long time but have been putting off with different excuses.
+I wanted to do it before turning 30, so this is the perfect opportunity.

-I am going to Bali.
-I’ve never been there but I've heard stories about the place and it seems like the kind of place I'd want to be in.
+I’m going to Bali.
+I’ve never been but have heard stories and it seems like my kind of place.

-So acting with spontaneity, I booked my tickets a week ago and it looks like I ran out of excuses not to go.
-I spent hours running around the internet, researching about what to do while I'm there and here are a few things I'm looking forward to.
+So acting with impulse, I booked my tickets a week ago, and it looks like I ran out of excuses not to go.
+I spent hours browsing through the internet, researching about what to do and came up with a list.

-Bali is a very spiritual place and it turns out, I booked a b&b near a place called The Yoga Barn so I hope I get to experience solitude and peace during my 25 days there.
+Bali is a spiritual place.
+By chance, I booked a b&b near a place called The Yoga Barn.
+I’m hoping to experience solitude and peace throughout my days there.

-Not a priority but I heard it’s one of the reasons why people go there.
-I’m not sure I should go out swimming alone though.
-Sounds too sad.
+Not a priority but I heard it’s one of the reasons why people visit the island.
+I’m not sure about swimming alone though.

-My schedule is pretty much loose.
-I’ve learned from our previous trip to Ilocos Norte that allocating more days to your trip can prove to be worth it.
+My schedule is pretty loose.
+I’ve learned from our trip to Ilocos Norte that allocating more days to your trip is better than having a tight schedule.
 We’ll see what happens.
 My soul-searching begins next Monday!